 State Drug Charges

 If you have you been charged with a narcotics offense in New Jersey, you want to be represented by a criminal defense firm that has handled thousands of drug cases throughout the State.
-That firm is James S. Friedman LLC.

-The firm has compiled the following discussion of New Jersey drug cases and related laws based upon the issues most frequently encountered in years of practice that have included an untold number of narcotics-related matters.
+We have compiled the following discussion of New Jersey drug cases and related laws based upon the issues most frequently encountered in years of practice that have included an untold number of narcotics-related matters.
 An individual client's drug offense can, however, only be truly understood and analyzed after an initial consultation to discuss the facts and circumstances that resulted in the charge.1.
 Consequences of Drug Convictions - Real Numbers and Real Dollars.

 New Jersey Drug cases (also known as "CDS" or "controlled dangerous substance" cases) carry stiff penalties.
 A conviction for a first-degree drug charge can carry a 20-year prison term.
 A second degree CDS conviction can result in a sentence of between 5 and 10 years.
 A conviction for a third degree narcotics offense can carry a prison term of between 3 and 5 years.
 A fourth degree conviction can translate into an 18-month prison term.